theniloufar/Digital-logic-design/Latches and Flip-Flops 1/README.md

   - `3TB.v`: Verifies the functionality of the module in `3.v`.

 - **Documentation:**
-  - `NMortazavi220701096-CA04-ECE367.pdf`: A report detailing the design and implementation of the modules.
+  - `report`: A report detailing the design and implementation of the modules.

 ## Installation